-This 2050 Plan explores the impacts of many of these factors by estimating a “mostly likely to occur” (MLTO) scenario.
+This 2050 Plan explores the impacts of many of these factors by developing scenarios.
 Scenarios were created for benchmark years (2020, 2030, 2040 and 2050) that correspond to Air Quality Conformity requirements, and using the professional judgment of OKI Staff.

 This approach delivers a fiscally and air quality constrained plan that meets all federal requirements for metropolitan transportation plans.
 This plan represents an effective and vibrant blend of programs and projects for the region.
 It also fulfills OKI’s metropolitan planning process, which serves more than two million residents, who work at about one million jobs.

 However, the technological revolution sweeping through all transportation modes requires OKI to put forth a vison of how those changes may affect our region.
 While the above approach serves as the official OKI 2050 MTP Plan, this vision goes outside the bounds of tradition and tests the impacts of rapid change in automation, mobility across society and shared mobility as a service.
 In this chapter, we explore what’s possible in our Vision for 2050.
 Here we postulate the extent of connected and autonomous vehicles, the amount of shared-use trips and turn the vehicle ownership model upside down.

 This is a time of rapid change in transportation planning.
 Methods for estimating future travel demand is a changing paradigm.
 The traditional approach was to develop models and calibrate them to observed data, validate to existing conditions, and finally apply growth to produce a single future.
 Transportation options have not changed much for a very long time, so this approach was reasonable and data was available.
 Now, we stand at the edge of historic changes that will greatly alter transportation and its impact on society.
 It is difficult to estimate these changes in the next five to ten years; beyond 2030 is, at best, a time for enlightened conjecture.